jbannick/hellokata-java/src/log4j2/hellolog4j2mod/README.md

 05:05:10.800 [main] WARN  kata.app.HelloLog4J2Mod - This is a warning entry
 05:05:10.800 [main] ERROR kata.app.HelloLog4J2Mod - This is an error entry

+A file named hellolog4j2.log should be written to your ./logs directory.
+Note that, by default, Log4J2 appends to existing log files.

+Note that the Log4J2 configuration is defined in the log4j2.xml file, which is located within the app module.

 To deploy this app:

 - You must have Java JRE at or later than the release you used to build this installed on the destination computer